tehprofessor/KeynesJS/README.md

 to time.
 I'm leaning towards not having a JS datastore, and continuing to use localStorage as its well supported and persistent...
-Plus most end users will behave somewhat erratically and loading/writing/reading localStorage into a relational data store might be more trouble than its worth.
+Plus most end users will behave somewhat erratically and loading/writing/reading localStorage into an in memory relational data store might be more trouble than its worth.